 Christine Taylor Brann

 Christine Taylor Brann is a native of Hershey.
 She graduated from Bucknell University in 1995 and earned her Juris Doctor degree from Widener University School of Law in 1998.
-She was admitted to practice before all Pennsylvania and New Jersey state courts in 1998.
-A trained mediator and certified in Collaborative Law, Christine also heads the newly-formed JSDC Medical Cannabis Group.
+She is a partner with JSDC Law Offices, where she has been an attorney since 2007.

-Christine also heads the newly formed JSDC Medical Cannabis Group.
+Christine also co-chairs the PBA Medical Marijuana and Hemp Law Committee.
 She became one of the leading advocates of medical cannabis to assist her son Garrett, who suffers from the rare seizure disorder Dravet Syndrome, and helped lead the effort to legalize medical cannabis in Pennsylvania.
-She worked closely with legislators and others on the content of the state’s 2016 medical cannabis law, which gives her special insight into its varied stipulations and unparalleled access to regulators and legislators.
+She worked closely with legislators and others on the content of the state’s 2016 medical cannabis law and testified before the PA Senate on this issue, which gives her special insight on the law’s impact in various areas of the law.
+As a result of her efforts, she was awarded Pennsylvania’s inaugural Medical Marijuana and Hemp Law Advocate Award in 2022.

 EDUCATION